Safety & Security

 Doors and Windows

-• Secure Windows: Make sure all windows and sliding glass doors have up-to-date locks.
+- Secure Windows: Check that all windows and sliding glass doors have modern, working locks.
+Consider adding secondary latches for extra protection.

-• Reinforce Sliding Entries: Place wooden dowels or steel bars in the tracks of sliding windows and doors to prevent forced entry.
+- Reinforce Sliding Entries: Use wooden dowels or steel bars in sliding tracks to prevent them from being forced open.
+This simple step drastically increases resistance to break-ins.

 Visibility from the Street